SAP/cloud-sdk/docs/js/guides/tutorial-overview-sdk-js.md

 title: Tutorials for the SAP Cloud SDK for JavaScript
 hide_title: false
 hide_table_of_contents: false
-sidebar_label: Tutorials Overview for the JavaScript SDK
+sidebar_label: Tutorials overview for the SAP Cloud SDK for JavaScript
 description: This document will give you an overview of the different tutorials for the SAP Cloud SDK for JavaScript.
 ---